letian0102/PVdetector/README.md

   GPT-powered suggestions (requires `OPENAI_API_KEY`).

 Outputs are written to `--output-dir` and include per-sample density plots, counts, summaries, optional aligned data, and a `results.json` manifest.
+A `before_after_alignment.zip` bundle mirrors the Streamlit "before/after" download, providing combined metadata/expression CSVs and stacked ridge plots without per-sample CSVs.
 Counts can be uploaded back into the Streamlit interface for ad-hoc fine-tuning if needed.

 ## Usage
 ### A. Upload counts CSV files